jwmount/HyperAQ-1/README.md

   * Porter

     Porter is a bit peculiar.
 The reason for Porter goes to the use of crontab as the source of sprinkle scheduling requests.
-A crontab request must be posted against a controller, using an http request, usually a PUT or PATCH.
+A crontab request must be posted against a controller, using an http request, in this case a PUT request.
 In order to make this request, the caller must know the complete URL of the server, including the port number in use.
-In a rails app, the ONLY known way to access the port number is to reference 'request.port', within a controller processing a request.
+In a rails app, the ONLY known way to access the port number is to reference 'request.port', within the context of a controller processing a request.
 Since Hyperloop does not use the rails controllers to access and update the rails models, we have a problem.
 So, it was necessary to synthesize a request from within the hyperloop browser image, catch that request in a controller, and extract the port key necessary for other crontab operations.
 Porter was created to simply stash the port number of the server, and the hostname of the server host.
 It is called Porter because I am a fan of British TV mysteries, many of which are set at Oxford University, where 'porters' are the 'keepers of the keys' of the various Oxford colleges.

     To get a Porter computed, you make an http(json) get request against the '/porter/1' address, and that request is made in the 'after_mount' method of the PorterStatus component.
 The 'show' method of the PortersController does all the dirty work and updates the Porter.first AR record with the right stuff.